Mohammad-Towhidul-Islam/Mohammad-Towhidul-Islam/README.md

 ### Hi there 👋, I'am Mohammad Towhidul Islam

 ✔ Bachelor in Science in Computer Science and Engineering, American International University - Bangladesh.
-✔ Completed O-levels and A-levels from himali boarding school, India.
 ✔ Bangladeshi citizen.
 ✔ Love to solve problems.
 ✔ Favourite language is java.